MarioRomeroC/Mixclask/examples/Mulchem/readme.txt

 If you want the text that Mixclask says during runtime written in a file instead, use
 > python3 -u Main.py > file.log &

-This test can take some hours to complete, about 7-10h
+This test can take some hours to complete, about 7-10h.

+---

+Once it is finished, I suggest to create a folder named 'MulchemResults' (for instance, you may use other name) and move all folders called 'iteration' and any '.sed' files that are in the root folder.
+If you want the average of all iterations, go to 'post_processing/averages.py'.
+Inside the file, change this line:
+> inputs_path = '../MulchemResults/'
+And then run
+> python3 averages.py
+Inside 'MulchemResults' folder, there should be another one called 'Statistics' with the average results.